It’s always best to be tattooed in as natural a state as possible. It’s better not to be tattooed under adverse circumstances.

-We will be using top-of-the-line, 3-wavelength laser technology…the Quanta Evo Q-Plus laser, which is safe for all skin types & incredibly effective on removing all color spectrums…including those pesky yellows & greens.
+Lansing Laser uses state-of-the-art Quanta Evo Q-Plus Laser Technology, which is safe for all skin types & incredibly effective on removing all color spectrums…including those pesky yellows & greens.

 Absolutely NOT.
 Would you ask a dentist to come to your house?
 For real?

 Not only is this practice ILLEGAL in the State of Michigan – underground tattooing (& body piercing) is the epitome of unprofessional & unethical practice – the majority of the time it’s also unsanitary (putting your health & safety at risk)….gross.